Skills Development and Employment

 WHAT WE DO ABOUT IT:

 LIFT invests in programs that help vulnerable and at-risk Canadians achieve sustainable and meaningful employment.
-In particular, we focus on people with barriers to employment, above average unemployment rates, or under-representation in skilled jobs, including Aboriginal Canadians, at-risk youth, women, newcomers to Canada, and those with disabilities or mental health challenges.
+In particular, we focus on people with barriers to employment, above average unemployment rates, or under-representation in skilled jobs, including indigenous Canadians, at-risk youth, women, newcomers to Canada, and those with disabilities or mental health challenges.

 SUCCESS TO DATE: